sebastianalgharaballi/sebastianalgharaballi/README.md

 - 👋 Hi, I’m @sebastianalgharaballi
 - 👀 I’m interested in artifical intelligence and machine learning.
-- 🌱 I’m currently learning the basics of cognitive science and building towards my AI specialization.
-- 💞️ I’m looking to collaborate on problem solving and coding projects.
 - 📫 How to reach me: salghara@ucsd.edu

 <!---